-Welcome to MEDVIA’s new series on projects approved for funding in response to open calls.
+The Project Spotlight series features projects approved for MEDVIA funding.
 We are kicking off with the Elevate project, a collaboration among FEops cardiac imaging firm and two hospitals.
 The project will allow FEops’s product HEARTguide to grow users exponentially

 It’s the challenge so many great innovations eventually face: Barriers to use.
 Regardless how useful, efficient or life-saving a medical technology is, if practitioners must jump through hoops in order to use it, they may soon abandon it.
 Worse yet, they may not have the tech required to even put it to use.